anaumghori/step-distillation/README.md

    - Compare Step-by-Step Distillation against baseline approaches, including:
      - Standard fine-tuning using T5-small.
      - Few-shot CoT (Chain-of-Thought) inference using Qwen.

-This project is a work in progress, and I’ve made some modifications to the original approach to experiment with different aspects of the distillation process.